gio101046/dopey/README.md

-# dopey - Another Brainf**k Interpreter
+# dopey - Another Brainf*ck Interpreter

-The dopey brainf\*\*k interpreter was created as a side project to become familiar with Python 3.
-The goal was to fully implement all the features of brainf\*\*k as defined in this [wiki page](https://en.wikipedia.org/wiki/Brainfuck#Language_design) into dopey.
+The dopey brainf\*ck interpreter was created as a side project to become familiar with Python 3.
+The goal was to fully implement all the features of brainf\*ck as defined in this [wiki page](https://en.wikipedia.org/wiki/Brainfuck#Language_design) into dopey.

 ## Demo
 ![gif](https://i.imgur.com/9HbBB1k.gif)